How to apply for a payday loan (even if you have bad credit)

 - a recurring payment facility – standing order or direct debit to avoid late payment charges and additional fees

-Why should you take out a payday loan?
+When should you take out a payday loan?

-Typically, financial pressures occur throughout the year and can generally be planned.
+Typically, financial pressures occur throughout the year and can be planned.
 Yet, even with the best financial planning, household personal finances can go awry – and when households least expect it.